 • Cost of living: California in general has a well-earned rep for being pricey, and San Diego contributes to that in a big way as the state’s second-largest city (behind Los Angeles).
 For starters, the state income tax rate is the highest in the nation, at 13.3%.
 Of course, residents get an abundance of advantages in exchange, from California’s focus on environmental protection to services for the homeless and housing options.
 Still, the cost of living is a whopping 47% higher than the national average.
 That’s a lot.

 12. San Diego has less crime than other major cities

 San Diego is a large metropolitan area.
 But there’s a lot less crime than you might think in a city of its size.

 According to Bestplaces.net, San Diego has a rank of 24.4 out of 100 on the crime scale for violent crime and 31.4 out of 100 for property crime.
 Those are pretty decent scores.
 For comparison, Los Angeles, California, ranks 29.1 out of 100 and 35.1 out of 100, respectively.

 If you’re moving in San Diego and are concerned about crime rates, be sure to look at the specific data on the neighborhood level.
 Some neighborhoods are definitely safer than others.

 13. San Diego has unique border-town qualities

-Over 30% of the city’s population identifies as Latino, and you’re likely to hear Spanish words thrown into daily conversations.
+Over 30% of the city’s population identifies as Hispanic or Latino, and you’re likely to hear Spanish words thrown into daily conversations.
 Neighborhoods like Barrio Logan are great places to explore if you want to grab a bite of amazing Mexican cuisine or check out the murals in Chicano Park.